+EDF 308.
+Workshop in Foundations of Education.
+(1-6).
 An opportunity for undergraduate students to study problems in foundations of education.
 The area to be covered in any one workshop will be determined by the workshop subtitle.
 No subtitle may be repeated for credit.

 EDF 365.
-BASIC CONCEPTS OF EDUCATION.
-(PTE) Five hours credit.

-A conceptual approach to the problems and issues facing educators in contemporary American Society, designed to create an environment in which the student can select and evaluate concepts and information from the many disciplines related to the educational enterprise.
+Basic Concepts of Education.
+(PTE) (5).
+A conceptual approach to the problems and issues facing educators in contemporary American Society.
 Special emphasis is placed upon the sociological, anthropological, historical and structural foundations of American Education.
 Problems and issues are analyzed as they relate to the classroom teacher at each level.
 Instructors take different approaches to this course.
 Notify the Department of Foundations of Education for information.